They actually say the Black Friday sales were down.

 Anyway, in the first hour of the program today, we talked about several things, including this climate change conference and how the nations of the world are rallying now.

-All the leaders leaders are there, rallying to deal with this terrible, terrible threat at the same time that there's this almost apathy from the left and from our own leadership about the threat of jihad from Islamist terrorists.
+All the leaders are there, rallying to deal with this terrible, terrible threat at the same time that there's this almost apathy from the left and from our own leadership about the threat of jihad from Islamist terrorists.

 I talked about the speech codes that exist on American college campuses and some of the almost loony overreactions.

-They fired the made the president of the University of Missouri resign because there was racism on campus.
+They fired the, made the president of the University of Missouri resign because there was racism on campus.

 He wasn't doing anything racist, but somehow he wasn't doing enough to stop people from being racists.

-You have people that are flexing their muscles to try to enforce speech codes to stop people from speaking in the very places that you would want speech to occur the most, and it's not just limited to college campus.
+You have people that are flexing their muscles to try to enforce speech codes to stop people from speaking in the very places that you would want speech to occur the most.

 People are being told to tone down their rhetoric.

-Quinton Tarantino's running around talking about police officers being murderers.
+Quentin Tarantino is running around talking about police officers being murderers.

 Nobody's making him tone down his rhetoric.